The Pentaverate: Development

 On April 17, 2019, it was announced that Mike Myers would create and star in an untitled Netflix comedy.
 Myers also executive produces along with John Lyons and Jason Weinberg.
 In June 2021, the series' title was announced as The Pentaverate, based on the conspiracy theories from the 1993 film So I Married an Axe Murderer, which stars Myers as both poet Charlie McKenzie and his Scottish-born father, Stuart McKenzie, who explains the nature & membership of the group in that film.
 Tim Kirkby joined as director and executive producer, with Tony Hernandez and Lilly Burns also joining as executive producers.
 In January 2020, Ed Dyson and Roger Drew came on board as co-writers and executive producers.
 This marked Myers' first starring live-action role since his critically panned romantic comedy The Love Guru from 2008.
 In early March 2022, Myers opened up an Instagram account posting images relating to the namesake of the series, five days prior to the trailer debut.

 Myers has stated that the character Ken Scarborough was a tribute to Canadian local news reporter and print columnist Glenn Cochrane.
 Scarborough's character was inspired by Cochrane's accent, hairstyle, and polite manner.
 In Myers' 2017 memoir Canada, he recalls while growing up in Scarborough, Ontario, hearing Cochrane reporting at a sportsmen's show similar to the one depicted in the opening episode.
-Cochrane reported for CFTO News for 25 years before he passed away in June 2012.
+Cochrane reported for CFTO News for 25 years before he died in June 2012.

 For the inclusion of the Shrek character, Myers contacted Jeffrey Katzenberg and DreamWorks Animation for permission.
 Katzenberg happily agreed to have Myers include Shrek in the mini-series due to the actor's relationship with the studio.

 Themes

 One of the themes Myers wanted to explore was conspiracy theories.
 Conspiracy theories and confusion about their degrees of truth recur throughout the show.
-For example, the Pentavarate's headquarters includes a lunar stage that seems to confirm the faked US moon landing conspiracy theory.
+For example, the Pentavarate's headquarters includes a lunar stage that seems to confirm the faked US Moon landing conspiracy theory.
 Myers stated at the "Netflix is a Joke" Comedy Festival:"I really wanted to dedicate this show to local journalists, because right now in this global war between fascism and democracy, you know, the first casualty of war is truth.
 Getting rid of local news is just the beginning of a slippery slope of all unfalsifiable fact."